michaeljhanley/sfo-survey-viz/README.md

    git clone https://github.com/michaeljhanley/sfo-transportation-viz.git
    ```
 4. Navigate to the `/visualizations/` folder to view standalone versions of the final visualizations.
-5. [WIP] Refer to `/docs/` for insights and context.
+5. Refer to `/docs/` for insights and context.

 ## Future Work
 - Gather and analyze qualitative transportation survey data
 - Consider adding questions related to geographical origin
-- Use machine learning to forecast demand
 - Add cost data (exact or categorized)
+- Analyze rideshare use in relation to time-of-day and day-of-week data
+    - Compare rideshare usage trends with existing data on travel times to identify patterns or anticipate potential demand spikes.
+        - The latter might also be done using machine learning.

 ## License
 TBD